 So here's the Christmas Letter

-you.
+You already know what’s important to know about me; I care about you.
 Suffice it to say, I am in good spirits even if aging has impacted

 my physical health.